fbpx

 RPDR

-CIIAN has offered the Registered Practitioner in Dispute Resolution (RPDR) designation since 1997.
+Since 1997, CIIAN has offered the Registered Practitioner in Dispute Resolution (RPDR) – a professional designation for those whose work involves structured dispute resolution.

 RPDR Requirements

-- Complete CIIAN’s Learning Module I and Learning Module II (or equivalent)
+• Completion of CIIAN’s Learning Module I and Learning Module II (or approved equivalent)

-- A minimum of eighty (80) hours of professional practice in dispute resolution, encompassing roles such as mediation, facilitation, and internal conflict resolution within organizations
+• A minimum of eighty (80) hours of professional practice in dispute resolution, including mediation, facilitation, or internal conflict resolution roles

-- Obtain three (3) letters of reference from participants or stakeholders involved in the dispute resolution process
+• Three (3) letters of reference from participants or stakeholders involved in your dispute resolution work

 CONTINUING COMPETENCE PROGRAM (CCP)